microhh/readthedocs/source/computing_systems/cartesius.rst

 Modules
 -------

-Cartesius uses a module system to load and/or switch between different compilers, libraries, etc. The following command unloads all modules (:code:`module purge`) and loads (:code:`module load`) the ones required to compile MicroHH:
+Cartesius uses a module system to load and/or switch between different compilers, libraries, etc. The following command unloads all modules (:code:`module purge`) and loads (:code:`module load`) the ones required to compile MicroHH, generate the input files with Python, and visualise the results with Ncview:

 .. code-block:: shell